naanibabu/Lending-Club-Analysis/README.md

 ## 🚀 Reproducing This Project

-1. Download the dataset from Kaggle and place it in `/data`
+1. Download the **Lending Club accepted loans dataset** from Kaggle and place `accepted_2007_to_2018Q4.csv` inside the local `Data/` folder.

-2. Run `scripts/data_cleaning.py` to generate `cleaned_data.csv`
-3. Open `dashboard/LendingClub_Risk_Dashboard.pbix` in Power BI Desktop
+2. Open `lending_club_dashboard.pbix` in **Power BI Desktop**.

+3. Update the data source path if required so Power BI points to the local dataset.

-4. Load `cleaned_data.csv` as the data source and refresh
+4. Refresh the Power BI dashboard to load the data and reproduce the analysis.

+> **Note:** The raw dataset and cleaned dataset are not included in this repository because of their large file sizes.
+The dataset remains in the local `Data/` folder and is excluded through `.gitignore`.

 <br>